Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Model-Homotopy-Inspired Transfer

 \subsection{Model Homotopic Environment}

 We formulate a continuous environment that smoothly bridges the SRB and full-body model by gradually increasing the leg mass and inertia from nearly zero to their original values.
-This progressive adjustment allows the composite mass and inertia of the system to incrementally approach those of the full-body model.

-However, simply increasing the leg mass leads to a significant increase in total mass, requiring the policy to increase the magnitude of its actions, which may hinder the learning process.
-To address this, we also adjusted the trunk mass, inertia, and its center of mass position to linearly interpolate between the composite values from the nominal pose and their original full-body values.
-This approach keeps the total mass constant, preventing large changes in the GRF action.
-This entire process of redistributing mass between the trunk and legs can be parameterized by a continuation parameter $\lambda$, which is the ratio of leg mass to the original leg mass.
-The following equations provide a mathematical representation of this process:
+To keep the total mass constant and prevent large changes in the GRF action, we also adjusted the trunk mass, inertia, and its center of mass position to linearly interpolate between the composite values from the nominal pose and their original full-body values.
+This entire process of redistributing mass between the trunk and legs can be parameterized by a continuation parameter $\lambda \in (0, 1]$, defined as the ratio of leg mass to the original leg mass.
+The inertial properties of the system are parameterized as a function of $\lambda$ as follows:

 where $m_{trunk, full}$, $\mathbf{I}_{trunk, full}$, and $\mathbf{c}_{trunk, full}$ are the original trunk mass, inertia, and CoM, respectively. $m_{composite}$, $\mathbf{I}_{composite}$, and $\mathbf{c}_{composite}$ represent the composite properties of the entire robot in the nominal pose.